Red1812/PermanentEvasion/README.md

 - You can now give a bonus permanent pip for jumping, can optionnaly be linked to AcePilot.
 Default value is:
 		"JumpBonusPip": 1

-- You can now give a bonus permanent pip for jumping, can optionnaly be linked to AcePilot.
-Default value is:
-		"JumpBonusPip": 1
 		"LinkedToAcePilot": true

 ## Download